alessandroleite/wattsup-java-sdk/README.md

 Usage
 ------

-Here is a class that connect to the power meter during three minutes and print the measures in console.
+Here is a class that connect to the power meter during three minutes and print the measures to the console.

 	public final class WattsUpTest
 	{
 	    /**
-	     * Creates an {@link WattsUp} for monitoring during one minute.
+	     * Creates an {@link WattsUp} for monitoring during three minutes.
 	     *
 	     * @param args
 	     *            The reference to the arguments.